($782) Cost to ship a car from Arlington, VA to Chicago, IL

 Transport method

-There are different options for shipping your car from Arlington to Chicago, including open, enclosed, and top-loaded transport.
-The method you choose will depend on your specific needs.
+You have a few different options for shipping your car from Arlington to Chicago, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type